Subject Pages

 All students should have the opportunity to study and sit an exam in Religious Studies*.
 It is an academic subject and highly valued by employers and universities.
 Highworth appreciates the value of the subject and all students sit a full course GCSE, consistently achieving some of the best results in the school.

 We study the AQA Specification A Course.
-We are studying Christianity and Islam for paper 1 and four moral issues for paper 2 - relationships & families, religion and life, religion, crime and punishment and religion, human rights and social justice.
+We are studying Christianity and Islam for paper 1 and four moral issues for paper 2 - war and peace, religion and life, religion, crime and punishment and religion, human rights and social justice.

 There is no coursework, just an end of course exam, consisting of 2 papers each lasting 1 hour 45 minutes.